Comparison

 Does BetsAPI have a free trial?

-A free trial key delivers the matched UK feed — bet365 included — into your own product; the live dashboard shows coverage and freshness first.
+A free trial key delivers the matched UK feed into your own product.
+Coverage and update times are on the live dashboard first.